Support Services

 Live Scan Fingerprinting Services

-The City of Morgan Hill does not provide electronic Live Scan Fingerprinting to the public.
-The service may be reinstated in the future.
+The City of Morgan Hill does not provide Live Scan services; however, a list of venues providing the service is available through the CA DOJ Live Scan Locations website.

 Communications